Mark Milton (gridiron football): Toronto Argonauts

 Milton signed with the Toronto Argonauts to a practice roster agreement on July 1, 2024.
 He first dressed in a game for the Argonauts on July 27, 2024, against the Winnipeg Blue Bombers, where he had one defensive tackle and two special teams tackles.
 In the 2024 season, Milton played in 10 regular season games, starting in seven, where he recorded 24 defensive tackles, seven special teams tackles, three pass knockdowns, one sack, and two forced fumbles.
 He started in all three post-season games, including the 111th Grey Cup where he had one defensive tackle in the Argonauts' 41–24 victory over the Winnipeg Blue Bombers.
 He played in nine games for the Argonauts in 2025, where he had 23 defensive tackles and one special teams tackle.

 Ottawa Redblacks

 On August 25, 2025, it was announced that Milton had been traded to the Ottawa Redblacks for a seventh-round pick in the 2026 CFL draft.

+Retirement

+On April 22, 2026, Milton retired from professional football.